 How do I get people to confirm T’s and C’s?

-We have a really nice integration with Mailchimp ecommerce which provides the opt in at checkout plus abandoned cart messages and even automated product recommendations.
-It's a sophisticated solution but to start with just get the opt in set up as that is very simple: How to connect your Rocketspark store with Mailchimp Ecommerce?
+We have a really nice integration with Mailchimp eCommerce which provides the opt-in at checkout plus abandoned cart messages and even automated product recommendations.
+It's a sophisticated solution but to start with just get the opt-in set up like that is very simple: How to connect your Rocketspark store with Mailchimp Ecommerce?

 What if my store is temporarily closed on a certain day?

 Using the weekly schedule, untick the days that online ordering will be unavailable.
 However, as this is only a 7-day roster, you will need to do it after the last instance of that day.
 For example, if you are closed on Monday the 27th, you will need to untick Monday in your schedule after the preceding Monday otherwise you will also be closed for orders that day.

 There is also no need to manually turn off your shop outside of trading hours.
 With Scheduled ordering, they will only be able to select the days and/or times you have set up. - Having your shop online all the time allows customers to continue ordering for future dates in the next week you have set up and allowed.

 To disable online ordering you can put your store into Catalogue only mode this will disable people from being able to add items to their cart and checkout to buy.
 This could be useful if your store is temporarily closed or you were unable to offer pickup and delivery.

 Can I offer a different pickup schedule than the delivery schedule?

 In the current version of Scheduled Ordering, it is the same weekly schedule for both pickups and deliveries.
 We are actively listening for feedback for future developments though, so if your pickup and delivery schedule are significantly different, please let us know.

 I only deliver out of town once a week, can I offer different delivery schedules for different delivery areas?